Joseph Franklin Demaree

 Frank Demaree had a 12-year major league career as an outfielder.
 He hit .299 lifetime.
 He was also MVP on a team in the top minors in 1934, after his first full season in the majors.

 Demaree came out of the St. Mary's College of California program that sent several players to the majors in the 1930s.
 He broke in with the Chicago Cubs in 1932, at age 22.
 He appeared in 23 games, and then was in 2 games in the 1932 World Series, hitting .286.
+He had not hit a homer in the regular season, but did so in Game 4 of the World Series, off Johnny Allen of the New York Yankees.
+He was only the second player to hit his first homer in a postseason game, after P Rosy Ryan, who had done so in the 1924 World Series.
+A few others have done so since.
 In 1933, Kiki Cuyler broke his leg in spring training, and Demaree became a regular outfielder.
 He hit .272 on a team that hit .271.

 In 1934 he was the top hitter on a team that some call the best minor league team of all time, the 1934 Los Angeles Angels who went 137-50.
 After his MVP year in the PCL in 1934, he came back to the 1935 Chicago Cubs, who also went to the World Series.
 Cuyler was released in July, and Demaree appeared in 107 games, hitting .325.
 In the Series, Demaree got 24 at-bats, hitting .250.
 He batted fifth in the lineup.